Should you give your teen a credit card? Here’s why it might or might not be a good idea.

 You’ve decided you’re ready to give your teen a credit card before they leave the nest – but not so fast…There are a few steps you should take first to prepare your teen for the responsibilities of having credit:

 - Practice makes perfect: Before introducing the concept of credit, teens first need to understand money mangement.
 Ideally, this would mean giving kids an allowance when they’re young to build an understanding of how money works and the importance of saving.

 - Interest rates: how interest accumulates on a credit card can be confusing and the area where most cardholders get into trouble.
-This video provides a very thorough visualization of how credit card interest is calculated: How Credit Card Interest Works
+This post provides a very thorough visualization of how credit card interest is calculated: How Credit Card Interest Works

 - How the credit card billing cycle works: Another mystery is how companies bill customers and what happens when a credit card user carries over a balance.
 This video provides a good illustration of how billing works and why it’s important to pay off the balance each month: How the Credit Card Billing Cycle Works